ndoan24/Final-Project-CU-/README.md

 ##**Overview**:
 <br>

-This site is to show users more information about Snowboarding Sport
+This site is to show users more information JAVAscript Practice on pg.
+729 from the book

 ## **Developer**: Ngoc Doan
 ## **Place:** *Denver, CO*